qestebane/qestebane/README.md

 ⭐️ I’m interested in Android Development and Test Automation

-🌱 I’m currently learning Kotlin, Test Automation and IA
+🔭 I’m looking to collaborate on Android and Testing project 💬 Ask me about Android & Machine Learning

-💬 Ask me about Android & Machine Learning
+🌱 I’m currently learning Flutter, Test automation and IA

-:books: I want to learn Flutter
+:books: I want to learn iOS development

 ### Tech & Tools